minifytax/CryptoTaxCalculator/README.md

 # Crypto tax calculator

-This project has my new cryptocurrency platform's code
+This project has Minify Tax's new cryptocurrency calculator application's code